gradle/develocity-build-config-samples/convention-develocity-maven-extension/README.md

 #### Requirements

-To run the example build, use Java 8 or higher.
+To run the example builds, use Java 8 or higher.